nyc-pyladies/study-group/_posts/2018-11-19-pyladies-study-group.md

     Making my first contribution to a large open source project was a learning experience; it took a long time and was more difficult than I had expected.
 I was appreciative to attend this particular event because experienced Project Jupyter contributors were available for guidance throughout the day.
 Now that I have some experience, I hope to tackle more challenging issues within the project.

     We had a fruitful discussion about contributing to open source at the study group and here were some takeaways from that conversation:
-    * Some PyLadies use contributing to open source as a tool for understanding practical code designs within larger projects
+    * Some PyLadies contribute to open source to understand practical code design within larger projects.
-    * **Contributing to open source documentation is an important and often overlooked task.** We all use softwarre documentation and well written documentation can make all the difference when using an open source library.
+    * **Contributing to open source documentation is an important and often overlooked task.** We all use softwarkee documentation and well written documentation can make all the difference when using an open source library.

 * **Customize your command prompt**, led by Antonia Blair: <br>
     Antonia shared a series of articles and resources she found for personalizing your terminal on a Mac with colors, fonts, and emojis:hatched_chick:!
 She shared a [blog post](https://medium.com/@joshuaxavier/how-to-customise-your-command-prompt-to-include-an-emoji-647e1f3e4027) on how to customize your command line prompt with an emoji and a [website](https://misc.flogisoft.com/bash/tip_colors_and_formatting) with the list of colors you can use to customize. <br>